HolidayOugi/CMCS-Project/README.md

-A [Mesa](https://github.com/projectmesa/mesa/)-Driven agent-based module for simulating the spreading of an illness between cities in an Italian province
+A [Mesa](https://github.com/projectmesa/mesa/)-Driven agent-based model for simulating the spreading of an illness between cities in an Italian province

 ### Requirements: